keploy/community-blog/cm8eenfhl001s09js2yzbcz2c.md

 * **Continuous Integration and Deployment (CI/CD)**: Accelerating build and deployment cycles.

+> Keploy enables you to automatically generate real-world test cases using production or staging traffic, and then run those tests during [CI/CD](https://keploy.io/blog/community/how-cicd-is-changing-the-future-of-software-development), so your software egg not only deploys, but works.

 * **Microservices Architecture**: Simplifying the deployment of modular services.

 * **Testing Environments**: Ensuring consistency between development and testing setups.